🆕OS Maps for Power BI Visual (Beta Product)

 OS Maps for Power BI Visual is a beta product for creating high-quality and insightful maps within Power BI, utilising OS mapping data.
 It's a highly flexible product, satisfying a wide range of use cases for customers through the creation of point and choropleth maps.

-Provides easy access to hundreds of commonly used Office for National Statistics (ONS) boundaries such as LSOAs / MSOAs and wards without needing to import your own separate geometry files
+• Provides easy access to hundreds of commonly used Office for National Statistics (ONS) boundaries such as Lower Super Output Areas (LSOAs) / Middle Layer Super Output Areas (MSOAs) and wards without needing to import your own separate geometry files

 During its beta phase, OS Maps for Power BI Visual is available to public sector organisations that have signed up to the Public Sector Geospatial Agreement (PSGA).
 You can check if your organisation is a member of the PSGA on the OS website.
 The beta product will be free to use for PSGA Members.

-Non-PSGA Member participants are welcome to join the product's beta phase, but should be aware that costs may be incurred if they use premium data within the visual.
-The visual requires use of an OS Maps API Key, which will attract the premium data charge if you fully zoom in.
-A premium data toggle is present within the visual to control this, so you can choose whether to use premium data.
+Non-PSGA Member participants are welcome to join the product's beta phase, but should be aware that costs may be incurred if you use Premium data within the visual.
+The visual requires use of an OS Maps API Key, which will attract the Premium data charge if you use the maximum zoom levels.
+A Premium data toggle is present within the visual to control this, so you can choose whether to use Premium data or stick to free OS OpenData.
+(For more information on which zoom levels are OS OpenData and which are Premium data for the OS Maps API, please see the tables on the OS Maps API Layer and Styles page.)

 The beta phase for this product is taking place between June 2025 and June 2026.
 During this time, OS is committed to supporting and maintaining the OS Maps for Power BI Visual – for example, bugs will be fixed and security will be maintained so that the visual stays operational.
 Participants will be asked to use the visual in production so that the team can collect usage data to understand the viability of making this product available in the long term.